ironbar/hungry_geese/reports/04_Modeling.md

 This is clearly game-changing.
 On all previous experiments I was reaching a mean number of game steps around 130 and now I'm reaching 180+ simply by changing the discount factor and playing safe.

-However when visualiziang games we have seen that the model has not learned a good enough reward function, sometimes ignores food and sometimes does not know that death is ahead.
+However when visualizing games we have seen that the model has not learned a good enough reward function, sometimes ignores food and sometimes does not know that death is ahead.

+#### Playing against top n agents

+As it seems that when learning by self-playing the train metrics and elo score are disconected I have decided to play agains the top n frozen agents.
+This should give a much more direct relation between train metrics and elo score.

+I'm going to run some initial experiments and after that I will try using 2 learning agents and 2 frozen agents.
+This will prevent the learning agent from developing some greedy behaviours and at the same time it will be playing against the top agents.
+I would also like to try using frozen agents experience for learning.

+TODO:

+#### Safe agents

+As a closing point I will like to dig deeper into safe agents because they should perform better than free agents.
+Maybe I should simply apply death penalty and forget near-death situations.

+TODO:

 ### Results